 Efficient vs inefficient market research data processing

 I am sometimes shocked to see how inefficiently some market research data processing tasks are carried out.
-Every business has some inefficiencies where the wrong people are being asked to inefficient data processing market researchperform a task, the wrong tools are being used or the wrong approach has been adopted.
-The ‘price’ of these inefficiencies can be anything from a few pounds or a few hours right through to a task taking ten – or, perhaps, even more – longer than it could do.
+Every business has some inefficiencies where the wrong people are being asked to perform a task, the wrong tools are being used, or the wrong approach has been adopted.
+The ‘price’ of these inefficiencies can be anything from a few pounds or a few hours right through to a task taking ten times – or, perhaps, even more – longer than it could do.

 Types of projects that often go wrong